Skip to main content

 Security FAQ

-Tom Azernour avatar
+Tom Williams avatar

-Written by Tom Azernour
+Written by Tom Williams

-Updated over a week ago
+Updated this week

 Below are commonly asked questions about Keypup and how we handle security.

-Do you fetch my code from GitHub, GitLab or Bitbucket?
+Do you fetch my code from GitHub, GitLab, or Bitbucket?

-No we don't.
+No, we don't.

-Keypup uses your OAuth token to access metadata such as pull requests, issues, labels, comments etc. but never accesses your codebase via git/https/api checkouts.
+Keypup uses your OAuth token to access metadata such as pull requests, issues, labels, comments, etc., but never accesses your codebase via git/https/api checkouts.

 How do you manage authorization tokens?

-Authorization tokens for third-party apps such as GitHub, JIRA etc. are obtained through OAuth2 flows and captured by Auth0 - a service provider specialized in authentication flows.
+Authorization tokens for third-party apps such as GitHub, JIRA, etc., are obtained through OAuth2 flows and captured by Auth0, a service provider specialized in authentication flows.

 After the initial connection flow, tokens are captured by our platform in isolated and app-specific components.
 Tokens are stored in disk-encrypted databases and use field-level encryption with component-level secret and record-level initialization vectors to ensure maximum security.
 Both use AES-256-GCM for encryption.